 How to Make Your Current Apartment More Tenant-Friendly

-There are plenty of ways to make your current apartment more tenant-friendly.
+There are plenty of ways to make your current apartments for rent in San Antonio more tenant-friendly.
 You can start by adding a few personal touches that you know your guests will appreciate.
 You can also take the opportunity to update your appliances and furniture, especially if they are outdated.